SuperTapood/OnlinePoker/README.md

 - add ip label for create match
 - add sign of players connecting
 - add custom game settings
-- add a separating line between cards and money
 - fix the image rotation thing to copy rather than override
 - add a client logic thread and server logic thread